ArchCipher/CyberSecurity/C-lang/c-notes.md

 int c = x ^ y;   // 0110 = 6 (bitwise XOR)
 int d = ~x;      // 0b11111010 in 8-bit = -6 in 2's complement (bitwise NOT)
 ```
-- Binary (`0b`) and Hexadecimal (`0x`) Literals: In C, you can express integers using their binary or hexadecimal(digits 0-F) representations by prefixing them with `0b` or `0x`
+- Binary (`0b`) and Hexadecimal (`0x`) Literals: In C, you can express integers in binary or hexadecimal(digits 0-F) form by prefixing them with `0b` or `0x`,respectively.
-- A full 32-bit signed integer stores the value of `x = 5` as: `00000000 00000000 00000000 00000101` decimal number 5.
-The `~`operator flips every bit (1's complement): `11111111 11111111 11111111 11111010`.
+- A full 32-bit signed integer stores the value of `x = 5` as: `00000000 00000000 00000000 00000101` (decimal 5).
+The `~`operator flips every bit (producing the 1's complement): `11111111 11111111 11111111 11111010`.
 This is not interpreted as a large positive number — it's interpreted as a negative number in two's complement representation.
-To get the decimal value (2's complement) invert it back and add 1: `00000000 00000000 00000000 00000110` which is 6.
-So the original value `11111111 11111111 11111111 11111010` is -6.
+To get the decimal value, invert the bits again and add 1: `00000000 00000000 00000000 00000110`, which is 6.
+So, the original value `11111111 11111111 11111111 11111010` represents -6.
+- In two's complement, the formula `-x = ~x + 1` holds.
+Similarly, subtraction can be rewritten as `A - B = A + (~B +1)`
 - **Two's complement** is how negative numbers are stored in binary on modern systems.
-In two's complement, to get the negative of a number: invert all bits (1's complement) and add 1
+To get the negative of a number using two’s complement: invert all bits (1's complement), then add 1.

 ```
     5   = 00000101
   - 3   = 11111101  ← this is two's complement of 3